Afterword

 ― Arthur C. Clarke, British science fiction writer, in “3001: A Space Odyssey”

 Arthur C. Clarke is one of my favorite sci-fi writers.
 It was his writing that instilled in me the love and respect for the "hard" in "hard sci-fi".
-He conjures up amazing visions, scenes and plots while staying within the bounds of the known laws of nature and what is realistically possible.
+He conjures up amazing visions, scenes and plots while staying within the bounds of the known laws of nature and what may even become real someday.

 In fact, it was Arthur C. Clarke who said "Any sufficiently advanced technology is indistinguishable from magic."
 I would actually go one step further and say that all our so-called advanced technologies absolutely pale in comparison to some of the existing natural phenomena, and thus, are even more magical.
-We have gone over many of these phenomena in this book.
+We have gone over many of these phenomena in this book, such as the incredibly complex inner workings of living cells or nervous systems or ecosystems.

-Still, I have a nit to pick about the quote included above though.
+Still, I have a nit to pick about the quote included above.
 I really wish the author had chosen some other words than sane / un-sane.
-It conveys a sense that people who believe in religion are somehow not sane.
+It conveys a sense that people who believe in supernatural phenomena are somehow not sane.

-I believe that both religions and science are after the same things: A better understanding of our reality and finding meaning, purpose and hope in it.
-And there is nothing un-sane about that.
+I believe that both religions and science have the same goals: A better understanding of our reality, ourselves and how the two fit together to create meaning, purpose and hope.
+I don't see anything un-sane about this endeavor.

-I don't really like to take part in the religion vs science debate, because the debaters often fall prey to zealotry, which is the real insanity.
-If one thinks hard about it, zealotry starts to look both unscientific as well as irreligious.
-And I also believe that one should be free to honestly decide which way they want to go, and change their mind as many times as they want to.
+I don't take part in the religion vs science debate, because the debaters often fall prey to such zealotry.
+In fact, if one thinks hard about it, zealotry starts to look both unscientific as well as irreligious.
+It should have no place in either type of thought.
+Also, one should always be free to honestly decide which way they want to go, and change their mind as many times as they want to.

 But it’s not just that.